microsoft/qsharp/katas/content/qubit/index.md

 The qubits aren't an ordinary data type, so the variables of this type have to be declared and initialized ("allocated") a little differently.
 The `use` statement allocates a qubit (or multiple) that can be used until the end of the scope in which the statement was used: `use q = Qubit();` allocates a qubit and binds it to the variable `q`.

-> An alternative syntax for qubit allocation defines the explicit scope in which the allocated qubits are available:
-> ```
-use q = Qubit() {
-    // The qubit is only available within this scope.
-    // ...
-}
-// The qubit is no longer available here.

 Freshly allocated qubits start out in state $|0\rangle$, and have to be returned to that state by the time they are released.
 If you attempt to release a qubit in any state other than $|0\rangle$, it will result in a runtime error.
 We will see why it is important later, when we look at multi-qubit systems.

 ## Visualizing Quantum State